av1shek/Springboot-CRUD-application/spring-boot-hello-world/README.md

-# Spring Boot Hello World
+# Spring Boot CRUD Application

-**A simple Spring Boot 2.x app to send hello world message to a user**
+**A simple Spring Boot 2.x app to perform CRUD operations**
+<br/>Will start from simple hello world application in `main` branch and proceed further to develop a CRUD application in other branch.

+Please check out <a href="https://av1shek.notion.site/av1shek/Deploying-an-Application-with-Kubernetes-1bc1f9a48ea749b89cbd8abbfb294793">this blog</a> post for complete explanation

 ## How to Run Application